What is uterine artery embolization?

 What happens during a uterine artery embolization?

-Generally, a uterine artery embolization follows this process:
+Generally, a uterine fibroid embolization follows this process:

 - You will be asked to remove any jewelry or other objects that may get in the way of the procedure.